Kingz2020/Recommendations-with-IBM/README.md

 # Recommendations-with-IBM
-This is a project in the Udacity Data Science course, where I am trying to use Matrix factorization for recommendations to be used in different situations.
+This is a project in the online Data Science course, where I am trying to use Matrix factorization for recommendations to be used in different situations.

 In this notebook, I will be putting my recommendation skills to use on real data from the IBM Watson Studio platform.